 Fulbright Scholar Awards offer postdoctoral, academic and professional opportunities to research and/or lecture at recognised UK higher education institutions, as part of a transformative cultural experience.

 There are dozens of Scholar Awards partnered with universities across the UK, some of whom are looking for Fulbrighters interested in researching and/or lecturing in specific disciplines.

-Scholar Award grant periods last from three to nine months.
+Scholar Award grant periods last from three to twelve months.
 Depending on the Award, our grants can generally offer:

 - Generous monthly stipends

 - Invitations to the European network of Fulbright events and conferences